The “New” Vestibular Rehabilitation Approach

 New video on my YouTube Channel: Dr. Brent Furnish on YouTube

 I understand that the average patient has almost no knowledge about the brain.
 After all, when was the last time your primary care physician discussed your brain function with you?
-This is why I offer a complimentary initial examination in my office to find out if the brain is the cause of your vertigo, dizziness or balance issues.
+This is why encourage people to schedule an initial examination in my office to find out if the brain is the cause of their vertigo, dizziness, or balance issues.
 The examination must be very comprehensive and takes approximately 2 hours.
 The brain is very complex and you cannot find out what is wrong with you in a 10-minute office visit.